 Dr. Kendell Banack

 Dr. Kendell Banack holds a PhD in Counselling Psychology from the University of Alberta.
 She is a Registered Psychologist in Alberta and also registered as a Clinical Psychologist in Ontario.
 She has over nine years of experience.
 Kendell uses a variety of treatment modalities including Emotion-Focused Therapy, Mindfulness, and Cognitive Behavioral Therapy to best meet the needs of her clients.
-Kendell has practiced in university and hospital settings, and most recently at the Centre for MindBody Health in Toronto.
+Kendell has practiced in university and hospital settings, and most recently in a private practice in Toronto.